hotosm/osm-fieldwork/docs/configuring.md

 _survey_ sheet is _waterpoint_.
 It has several values listed underneath.
 Each of those is for the answer given to the waterpoint survey question.
 If the answer matches the value, it returns both the tag and the value for OSM.
-An equal sign is used to deliminate them.
+An equal sign is used to delimit them.

     - waterpoint:
       - well: man_made=water_well
       - natural: natural=water

-Some features have multiple OSM tags for a single survey question answer.
+Some features have multiple OSM tags for a single survey question's answer.
 To handle this case, all entries are deliminated by a comma.

     - power: